Rebecca Long-Bailey: Political views

+In 2025, Long-Bailey opposed the construction of ten apartment buildings with 3,300 housing units (including 660 affordable units) in Salford.
+She argued that the increased housing supply "won’t help tackle the urgent need for social and affordable housing", would "drastically impact Salford’s skyline", could worsen the housing crisis, and that the developers should listen to community objections.

 Long-Bailey supports the right to abortion and voted for the repeal of a ban on abortion in Northern Ireland.
 She does not support a difference in abortion laws on the grounds of disability, quoting the Disability Rights Commission: "the context in which parents choose whether to have a child should be one in which disability and non-disability are valued equally".

 Long-Bailey said that she was unhappy with Labour's response to allegations of antisemitism within the party during Corbyn's leadership, commenting that "I don’t think we were dealing with complaints quickly enough".
 She said that if she was Labour leader then she would follow the recommendations of the Board of Deputies of British Jews and the Equality and Human Rights Commission.

 Long-Bailey has spoken in favour of a Green New Deal, pledging in a speech to "fight for investment in the low-carbon industries of today and tomorrow to secure a liveable planet for future generations".

 On constitutional reform, Long-Bailey supports abolishing the House of Lords, believing that checks and balances are necessary but should not be done by "a set of completely unelected people".
 She suggested that it should be replaced by a senate elected by proportional representation, which would analyse legislation with respect to "our wealth, our wellbeing, and our environmental sustainability".

 Long-Bailey has said that she would be "prepared to use" the UK's nuclear deterrent as Prime Minister, adding that "any leader needs to ensure that they assess the situation" and "address the consequences of their actions".